 NOTE: Late MSRP submissions will accrue ten (10) penalty points for each day that they are late, up to a maximum penalty equal to the team's score for this event.
-Confirmation of successful submission is indicated by the submission box turning green.
+Team members are responsible for ensuring required submissions are uploaded correctly.